Diseases & Conditions > Heart Disease

-Menopausal hormone therapy—also known as hormone replacement therapy—once was prescribed for preventing heart disease in addition to treating menopausal symptoms such as hot flashes.
+Menopausal hormone therapy—previously known as hormone replacement therapy—once was prescribed for preventing heart disease in addition to treating menopausal symptoms such as hot flashes.
 But, findings from the Women's Health Initiative suggest that some forms of menopausal hormone therapy increase a woman's risk of cardiovascular disease, especially if started long after the menopause has onset, rather than prevent it.
 Currently, health experts recommend against prescribing hormone therapy for prevention of heart disease.
 However, there does not appear to be any increased risk for developing CHD, if hormone therapy is started early on in menopause for very bothersome menopausal symptoms, such as hot flashes.

-Smoking is one of the four major risk factors for coronary artery disease.
+Smoking is one of the major risk factors for coronary artery disease.
 Women who smoke are two to six times more likely to suffer a heart attack than nonsmoking women, and the risk increases with the number of cigarettes smoked per day.
 Smokers who have a heart attack are more likely to die and die suddenly (within an hour) than are nonsmokers.
 Cigarette smoking also acts with other risk factors to greatly increase the risk for coronary heart disease, such as atherosclerosis ("hardening of the arteries").

 Even slightly elevated blood pressure increases your risk for coronary heart disease.
 High blood pressure also increases your chance of stroke, congestive heart failure and kidney disease.
 According to the AHA, one in three Americans age 20 and older have hypertension, and nearly half are women.
 High blood pressure is more common and more severe in African-American women.